 In 2003 Diana founded a non-profit organization to respond to some of the most critical needs she had seen among the world’s children.
 Two years later, that organization became Born2Fly and began to focus solely on stopping the worldwide horror of child sex trafficking.

 In the mid 2000s, the few anti-trafficking organizations that existed were focused on rescuing victims -- absolutely necessary but Diana believed at the same time we had to also cut off the supply-line of children or we'd never stop the traffic.

 Her goal was to reach kids before the traffickers ever did.
 She assembled a team of educators, illustrators, and designers and created a wordless book (wordless so that kids anywhere in the world could read it) and companion curriculum, which was translated into 10 languages.

 Today the Born2Fly Project to stop child trafficking is taught all over the world.
-More than 800 organizations have registered to teach this powerful curriculum in 65 countries, and Born2Fly has become the global leader in community-based prevention programming.
+Nearly 1,000 organizations have registered to teach this powerful curriculum in 65 countries, and Born2Fly has become the global leader in community-based prevention programming.
 Countless children have been saved from trafficking.
 We really are reaching kids before the traffickers do.